JacobTheEvans/code-show/README.md

 What is it?
 <br>
-Show code is a real time code editor and allows users to watch and discuss code.
+Show code is an online code editor.
+It also allows users to watch and discuss code in real time.
+Users are connected with unique URLs.

-What is uses
+What does it use?
 <br>
 Show code uses Ace.c9 code editor.
-It also uses Socket.io to instantly share code and allows you to discuss it using the sidebar chat.
+It also uses Socket.io to instantly data.